Frequently Asked Questions

 Does Mindful Forest School follow a school district calendar?

 Mostly!
-For your convenience, our Forest Preschool follows the Salt Lake City and Davis County school district calendar for holidays, seasonal breaks, and school closures.
+For your convenience, our Mindful Forest School primarily follows the Salt Lake City and Davis County school district calendar for holidays, seasonal breaks, and school closures.
 There may be minor difference.
-In July every year, the school year calendar is uploaded to Brightwheel for parents to access.
-Please reach out with any questions about the school year calendar.

 -

-What is the teacher to child ratio?
+What is the teacher to child ratio at the Drop Off Mindful Forest School?

 -